View of the Lyngen Alps from Lyngen North

 Mother Nature was definitely generous with her bounty that day

-Because of the very small size of water droplets that cause fog, the fogbow has only very weak colours, with a red outer edge and bluish inner edge.
+Because of the very small size of water droplets that cause fog, the fogbow has only very weak colors, with a red outer edge and a bluish inner edge.

 The Glass Igloo Experience at Lyngen North